cbmi-group/DeepETPicker/README.md

 		- Tomogram format: .mrc or .rec
 		- Number of classes:  multiple classes of macromolecules also can be localized separately
 	- `Output`
-		- Label diameter(in voxels):  smaller than the average diameter of the targets
+		- Label diameter(in voxels): the diameter of generated weak label, which is usually smaller than the average diameter of the particles.
+Empirically, you can set it as large as possible but should be smaller than the real diameter.
-		- Ocp diameter(in voxels): this value can be the average diameter of the targets.
+		- Ocp diameter(in voxels):  the real diameter of the particles.
+Empirically, in order to obtain good selection results, we recommend that the particle size is adjusted to the range of 20~30 by binning operation.
 For particles of multi-classes, their diameters should be separated with a comma.
 		- Configs: if you click 'Save configs', it would be the path to the file which contains all the parameters filled in this page